quic/aimet/Docs/api_docs/torch_quantsim.rst

 AIMET PyTorch Quantization SIM API
 ==================================

-AIMET Quantization Sim requires the model definitions to use certain constructs and avoid others.
-These constraints are described in detail :ref:`here<api-torch-model-validator>`.
+AIMET Quantization Sim requires PyTorch model definition to follow certain guidelines.
+These guidelines are described in detail here. :ref:`Model Guidelines<api-torch-model-guidelines>`

+AIMET provides Model Preparer API to allow user to prepare PyTorch model for AIMET Quantization features.
+The API and usage examples are described in detail here. :ref:`Model Preparer API<api-torch-model-preparer>`

-AIMET also includes a Model Validator tool to allow the users to check their model definition and find constructs that might need to be replaced.
-Please see the API and usage examples for this tool also on the same page.
+AIMET also includes a Model Validator utility to allow user to check their model definition.
+Please see the API and usage examples for this utility here. :ref:`Model Validator API<api-torch-model-validator>`

 Top-level API
 =============